Toward Trustworthy Digital Twins in AI Agent-based Wireless Network Optimization: Challenges, Solutions, and Opportunities: Conclusion and Future Directions

 \subsection{Mismatch-aware Training}

-A common challenge in DT-driven RL is that AI agents may learn to overfit to inaccuracies in the simulation, leading to poor generalization in the real world.
-Incorporating mismatch value as a regularization term into the RL training would encourage the agent to learn policies that are not only optimal within the given DT but are also robust to the inherent simulation-to-reality gap, facilitating the development of more generalizable policies in the real world.
+A common challenge in DT-driven RL is that AI agents may learn to overfit to inaccuracies in the simulation.
+Incorporating mismatch value into the RL training enables agents that are not only optimal within the given DT but are also robust to the inherent simulation-to-reality gap, which is particularly critical for URLLC, where overfitting to simulation can translate into unacceptable latency violations after deployment.